Care

 How to Deep Clean a Griddle

-If it’s been a while since your griddle was properly cleaned, you may need more than hot water to get it back into shape.
-Rust, excess seasoning, burnt-on food, and oil residue are simple to remove with a griddle scraper, lemon juice, vinegar, and some elbow grease.
-Here’s how the deep cleaning process works.
+If it’s been a while since your griddle was properly cleaned or you cooked something that requires some extra elbow grease, you may need more than hot water to get it back into shape.
+Rust, excess seasoning, burnt-on food, and oil residue are simple to remove with the help of coarse salt, cooking oil (we like grapeseed for this), and paper towels.

 Griddle Maintenance Tips

 When you regularly care for and maintain your griddle, you ensure that it will be around for years to come.
-Here are some tips to get the most use out of your griddle.
+Here are some additional care tips to help you get the most use out of your griddle for many meals to come.

-By cleaning your griddle after each use, you’ll prevent buildup of oils and bits of food.
-Plus, with regular acid-free cleanings, you’ll build up a strong seasoning and need to perform deep cleans less often.
+Cleaning your griddle after each use prevents an unsightly buildup of oils and bits of food.
+Plus, regular cleanings help to built and nurture a strong seasoning that needs to be stripped and deep cleaned less often.

 Along the same vein as above, making sure that your griddle is completely dry will help prevent rust as well.
 You may find that increased humidity in warmer months also increases rust buildup—our best advice for this is to use your griddle often, and (after washing and drying thoroughly) rub a very thin coating of oil into the griddle’s surface before storing.

 Seasoning (or reseasoning) your griddle is a regular part of the material’s care and maintenance.
-Sometimes, cooking with fatty foods like bacon will take care of it for you.
+Often, cooking with fatty foods like burgers, steak, or bacon will take care of it for you.
 If you notice your griddle starting to stick, rust, or feel completely dry, it’s probably time to reseason.

 Ready to Cook?

-A well-maintained griddle is ready when you need it, and can last for years.
-To keep your griddle in top form, it’s important to clean it properly after each cooking session.
-With the right techniques and some simple household ingredients, you can keep your griddle clean and ready to tackle a variety of recipes.
+A well-maintained griddle should be ready when you need it for years to come.
+With the right techniques and some simple household ingredients, you can keep your griddle clean and ready to tackle a variety of recipes this summer, from high-heat sears on the grill to Sunday pancakes on the stovetop.